thorungb/Cozy-Bakery/README.md

 **There are 5 classes in this project.**
 * ```MenuDB``` : this class is used to read a json file and initialize the details of each menu which consist of name, price, quantity, recommend, and status.
 * ```Menu``` : this class is for adding a new menu or deleting an existing one.
-* ```Admin``` : this class is for the admin and admin can access and change the details of the menu, and can see the sales report
+* ```Admin``` : this class is for the admin and admin can access and change the details of the menu, and can see the sales report.
 * ```Customer``` : this class is for customers and customer can choose to see all the products in the bakery, including the ability to buy or cancel the order.
 * ```Bakery``` : this class includes all the previous classes.
 It is used for running the program, inputting and printing out to the user.